 Mistakes to Avoid When Buying a PC Case

 If you are looking to buy a mid-tower case for your PC, you will be given a lot of options that you can choose.

-The good news is that the PC market always has something that you can rely on; however, with the latest fads of introducing RGB and tempered glass into nearly everything, it is becoming increasingly difficult to find something that strikes the perfect balance between aesthetics, and functionality.
+However, with the latest fads of introducing RGB and tempered glass into nearly everything, it is becoming increasingly difficult to find something that strikes the perfect balance between aesthetics and functionality.

-I have used some amazing mid tower cases that normally have terrible cable management, and I would advise you to not make that mistake as well, as it can make you regret your purchase.
+I have used some amazing mid tower cases that normally have terrible cable management, and I would advise you to not make that mistake as it can make you regret your purchase.

 Being Sold on the Marketing Terms

 Marketing terms have always been a very integral part of the PC hardware.
 However, over the past couple of years, it has only become a lot more aggressive than it used to be.

 Terms like VR Ready, RGB, and Tempered Glass are being used by so many companies.

 If you are in the market looking for a case, I would highly advise you to avoid falling or being sold for these terms.